siyamthandagwamanda/ReactTS-Links-Vault/README.md

 3: Implement viewing, searching, editing, and deleting links.
 4: Improve responsiveness, test the application, and fix bugs.
 5: read from localStorage when initializing state and write to it      inside your CRUD functions.

+#next step:
+Create the link Interface.
+This interface defines the structure of every link stored in the application.